 What if there is insufficient or zero evidence to answer my clinical question?

 If no primary research literature is found following a search of the literature then that is an important finding.
 Particularly if it is an important and common question that can have a high impact on patient care.
 The value of finding a lack of evidence (little or no published literature) is often underestimated and overlooked - it is a key finding to drive further research and informs the current knowledge or lack of.

-This tutorial introduces the concepts of Evidence-based Veterinary Medicine (EBVM), and aims to give you a foundation from which you can write a Knowledge Summary and start to apply EBVM to your own veterinary work: http://www.ebvmlearning.org
+The EBVM Learning resource is a free, practical grounding in applying evidence-based veterinary medicine (EBVM), and aims to give you a foundation from which you can write a Knowledge Summary and start to apply EBVM to your own veterinary work.

 The EBVM Toolkit is designed to help busy veterinary practitioners answer a clinical question with the best available evidence.
 We hope this Toolkit will be useful for daily evidence-based practice - and that practitioners will share the answers they’ve found with their colleagues, by writing a Knowledge Summary and submitting it to Veterinary Evidence.